bragarr/bragarr/README.md

 Hello,
 I'm Reinaldo Braga, Full Stack Developer!
 Here you can check it out all my projects.

-In my projects, I have already worked on different applications and data sets, including connections and creation of APIs to projects for search and registration.
+In my projects, I have already worked on different applications and data sets.

 My profile on LinkedIn: https://www.linkedin.com/in/bragareinaldo/ | E-mail: rodrigues.reinaldobraga@gmail.com